-(Narrator) representatives from major law enforcement organizations and local, state, tribal, and federal agencies have been working in collaboration with the FBI to develop the national use of force data collection.
+Representatives from major law enforcement organizations and local, state, tribal, and federal agencies have been working in collaboration with the FBI to develop the National Use-of-Force Data Collection.

 This database will collect information about incidents in which force is used by a law enforcement officer that results in the death or serious bodily injury of a person or when a law enforcement officer discharges a firearm at or in the direction of a person.

 The Criminal Justice Information Services Advisory Policy Board approved a task force comprised of representatives from the law enforcement and data-contributing communities.

 Their focus was to determine the final scope and content of the National Use-of-Force Data Collection.